wilsonmar/wilsonmar.github.io/_posts/2016-07-28-docker-setup.md

    <tt><strong>docker-machine ssh
    </strong></tt>

-   You should see a whale:
+   You should see a whale in ASCII art:

    <pre>
                         ##         .